 Plastic Threaded Caps

 Plastic threaded caps are more common, especially on lawnmowers and lawn tractors.
 They are not universal, and although you may find a cap from one mower model does fit another.
 That said, a poor sealing gas cap may cause fuel to seep out around the filler neck.
 A gas spill is obviously a fire risk but also an environmental hazard.

 Mower gas caps incorporate a rubber seal.
 If the seal doesn’t meet and tighten snugly around the filler neck, gas will leak.

 Threaded Gas Cap

 Gas Tank Needs to Breath

 Covering the gas tank filler neck with plastic is another common MacGyver fix that will cause the same problems.
-Proper gas caps are designed to breath while preventing leaks
+Proper gas caps are designed to breathe while preventing leaks and keeping crap out.